dropeko/dropeko/README.md

 # Hi there, I'm Pedro Andrade 👋

 ## This is my Github profile.
-Here you can follow my progress within the world of fullstack web development as a student at [Trybe](https://betrybe.com) 🏆
+Here you can follow my progress within the world of fullstack web development.
+I'm former student at [Trybe](https://betrybe.com) 🏆

-- _Full Stack Web Development_
+- _Full Stack Web Development Jr_
 - _Admin at [@so.marcha](https://www.instagram.com/so.marcha/?hl=pt-br) on Instagram_
 - _"You can find the things you lost, but never the ones you abandoned."_